redrixapp/support/README.md

 This error occurs when your gamertag cannot be found for the specified platform.
 Make sure that you:

 * Select the correct platform
-* If on PC, format your gamer tag using the GAMERTAG#ID format.
 * Use the correct case for your gamer tag (tags are case sensitive)
+* If on PC, make sure you are entering your Steam 64 ID and not your nickname.

 #### I got an "Your Bungie.net privacy settings are too restrictive." error, what should I do?